2012 MINI Cooper Countryman Performance

 Most reviewers think the Cooper Countryman’s increase in weight compared with the Mini Cooper Hardtop makes it slower than the rest of Mini’s lineup.
 The base Cooper Countryman has a 1.6-liter four-cylinder engine that produces 121 horsepower, while the Cooper S Countryman and Cooper S Countryman ALL4 get a 1.6-liter four-cylinder turbocharged engine that makes 181 horsepower.

 While the base Cooper Countryman isn’t as refined as the Cooper Hardtop or the Cooper S Hardtop, some reviewers say it is still a good performer and has good fuel economy ratings.
-The base model has the highest averages.
 According to the EPA, it gets 27/35 mpg city/highway with the standard six-speed manual transmission and 25/30 mpg with the optional six-speed automatic.

 - "We actually prefer to just leave the Countryman in Sport the improved dynamics really make it feel more like a smaller Clubman, which not only makes us happy out on the road, but makes us feel better about the Countryman's size.
 It's far more lively than we ever expected." -- Autoblog